pr4besh/JavaScript-Manual-For-Beginners/10-JavaScript-Functions.md

   console.log(var1);
 }

+myFunction();
-console.log(x); //OUTPUT: x is not defined
+console.log(var1); //OUTPUT: var1 is not defined
 ```

 ### Lecxical Scoping

 Lexical scoping is a key concept in JavaScript that determines how variables and functions are accessed within nested scopes, based on their position in the code.
+In simple terms, lexical scoping means that we can access the variables of outer scopes from inside our inside scope.

 In JavaScript, every time you create a new function, it creates a new scope.
 When you reference a variable or function within a particular scope, JavaScript looks for it first within that scope.
 If it can't find it there, it looks in the next outer scope, and so on until it reaches the global scope.